 To narrow down the authentication logs shown, click on "Last 24 Hours - No filters applied" (the default) at the top of the page to expand the filtering options.
-You can expand the time range up to a maximum of 180 days, filter the authentication log information by typing in all or part of a user, application, or group name, or select from other criteria like second factor devices used to authenticate or authentication log success or failure reasons.
+You can expand the time range up to a maximum of 180 days, filter the authentication log information by typing in all or part of a user, application, or group name, or select from other criteria like second factor or passwordless devices used to authenticate, authentication log success or failure reasons, and more.

-Click the Export button in the upper right side of the log display and select JSON or CSV to download a copy of the authentication log.
-You can also select Print to go directly to your browser's print dialog.
-If you've added any filters to your current view of the log, the report only includes the filtered results.
+Click the Export button in the upper right side of the log display and select from the available export options, which may include CSV or JSON which will download a copy of the log.
+You may also select Print which will go directly to your browser's print dialog or URL to obtain a direct link to your current authentication log view.

 The telephony log shows all the phone calls and SMS messages sent by Duo.
 These could be initiated by administrator login to the Admin Panel, user login to Duo protected services, or device enrollment and activations links sent to users and administrators (as shown in the "Context" column).